webix-hub/docs/data/desktop/disabling.md

 - Or you want to temporarily disable a component until server operation is performed (e.g. data saving) in order that users can't click buttons and make selection.

-To check whether the component is enabled or disabled now, use the appropropriate method:
+To check whether the component is enabled or disabled now, use the appropriate method:

 ~~~js
 $$('cell').isEnabled(); //returns boolean values